Showing your committment to New Zealand for permanent residence

 Note

-This 2 year period is the time immediately before you apply for permanent residence, not the 2 years since your resident visa was issued.
+The 2-year period is the time immediately before you apply for a Permanent Resident Visa, not the 2 years since your resident visa was given.

 We will already have this evidence in our records of your travel.